Data protection and the CPS

 Subject to certain exemptions, you have the right to receive a copy of personal information we hold about you free of charge.
 This is known as a right of access request.

-Right of access requests are handled by the Information Management Unit.
+Right of access requests are handled by the Information Access Team.
 Find out how to make a request for your information.

 Right to rectification Toggle accordion